 - A. The Rules of Order of the Legislature, except Rule 10(J) and 10(U), shall apply to all Committee meetings.
 [Amended pursuant to Resolution 37 dated April 21, 2015] - B. The Standing and Special committees of the Legislature shall conduct all items of their business open to the public and press, except where executive sessions are mandated or authorized under the law.
 Notices of all committee meetings shall be made available to the public and press by the Clerk of the Legislature.
 The weekly committee meeting agendas, where available, shall be posted in a public place. - C. An agenda of all matters before a committee shall be prepared by the Clerk of the Legislature upon request of the Chairperson of a Committee.
 The Agenda of all Committee meetings must include all Regular Resolutions referred to said committee that were filed in accordance with the Rules of Order of the Legislature, unless all Sponsors of the Regular Resolution request it be referred to a later meeting of the Committee.
 [Amended pursuant to Resolution No. 36 dated April 21, 2015.] - D. The Standing and Special committees shall keep minutes of all meetings including the date and time of meeting and committee members in attendance.
 The original of said minutes shall be filed with the Clerk of the Legislature as soon as possible, but not to exceed 20 business days after the next Regular Committee meeting, at which time the minutes shall be reviewed and accepted.
-The Clerk of the Legislature or their designee shall maintain an official record of each committee's agenda items.
-This official record shall include the disposition of each agenda item, including individual votes of each committee member on each item.
+The Clerk of the Legislature or their designee shall maintain an official record of each committee's agenda a.
+A Resolution considered at the first Regular Monthly Meeting of the Ways & Means Committee may be postponed until; either the Second Regular Monthly Meeting of the same month, or the first Regular Monthly Meeting the following month.